whetstoneresearch/doppler-sdk-alpha/examples/README.md

 Create a gradual Dutch auction that adjusts price over time based on demand.

 ### 3. [Multicurve Initializer (V4)](./multicurve-initializer.ts)
-Create a pool seeded with multiple curves in one initializer call.
-Use any standard migration path (V2/V3/V4).
+Create a pool seeded with the low/medium/high market cap presets in one initializer call.
+Use any standard migration path (V2/V3/V4) and optionally tailor individual tiers.

 ### 4. [Multicurve with Lockable Beneficiaries](./multicurve-lockable-beneficiaries.ts)
 Create a multicurve auction with fee streaming to multiple beneficiaries.
 Uses NoOp migration (no post-auction migration) to keep liquidity locked while distributing fees.